How to make Word documents accessible

 What a tagged PDF is

-Most Word documents with simple layouts will convert to accessible tagged PDFs if they use:
+Most simple documents will convert well if they use:

 - descriptive link text